Randall Spare, DVM

 Debby Fox, Office Manager

 Debby Fox has been employed with AVC since 1997.
 She attended Fort Hays State University.
 Debby is the owner of a Catahoula named Ellie.
 She enjoys playing the piano and spending time with her family.
 Debby and her husband, Bill, have three kids, Benjamin, Giles and Lezah.

 Rhiannon Hazen handles the accounting responsibilities at the center.
 She's been assisting AVC clients since 2011.
 Rhiannon earned a Bachelors of Accounting from the University of Oklahoma.
 She and husband Bryce enjoy spending time with their daughters, Camdyn and Kendry, and son, McCrae, and attending University of Oklahoma football games.

-Hailey Weber, Vet Technician
+Emma Klein, Vet Technician

 Brett Westrup, Vet Technician